danswick/danswick.github.io/_posts/2015-6-1-PNGfactory.md

 ## Making a whole lot of charts

 We have a basic user-facing dashboard that builds out a bunch of custom D3 charts based on the user's ID.
 I had already built out all of the chart functions to accept the user's ID number as a paramter, so it was just a matter of iterating through *all* of the users, building charts for each one, then running some kind of script to convert them from an SVG to an image at a size that was appropriate for email and printed letters.
-At first I thought I should build and download one chart at a time, but it turned out to be a lot simpler and faster to do them all at once (at least from my limited abilities).
+At first I thought I should build and download one chart at a time, but it turned out to be a lot simpler and faster to do them all at once (at least that's what I found based on my limited abilities).

 First, I wrote a little function to build prototype containers for each of my chart types: